UPPMAX/darsync/README.md

 The idea is to

+1. Generate SSH keys for Dardel, either on your own or using the [dardel_ssh-keygen](#dardel-ssh-keygen) script in this repo.
 1. Run the check mode and mitigate any problems problems it finds.
 1. Run the gen mode.
 1. Submit the generated script as a job.